Joint Attosecond Science Laboratory

 In JASLab postdoctoral researchers and students from across the globe are working on the forefront of attosecond science.

-The JASLab has a long history of collaborating with distinguished theoretical physicist Dr. Michael Spanner, and Prof. Dr. Agapi Emmanouilidou, who is currently visiting our group on a sabbatical leave from her home institution University College London.
+The JASLab has a long history of collaborating with distinguished theoretical physicist Dr. Michael Spanner, and Prof. Dr. Agapi Emmanouilidou from University College London.

-We specialize in femtosecond laser sources, attosecond xuv sources, and in the interactions of intense optical and infrared laser pulses and high harmonic radiation with atoms, molecules and surface and bulk condensed matter.
+We specialize in femtosecond laser sources, attosecond extreme UV sources, and in the interactions of intense optical and infrared laser pulses and high harmonic radiation with atoms, molecules and surface and bulk condensed matter.

 JASLab has two locations: JASLab North is located in the landmark historic NRC Laboratories building next to the Rideau river falls overlooking the Ottawa river.
 JASLab South is a 25 min stroll south in the 2014-built Advanced Research Complex of the University of Ottawa.